COVID-19 TERMS AND CONDITIONS

 Progression to the next term is dependent on successfully passing all courses in that semester and meeting necessary progression requirements as specified in the Study Group Student Handbook.
 The University may have additional requirements for progression.
 These additional requirements (if any) will be reviewed during orientation.

-Matriculation into the Student’s degree program at the end of the GGP program is dependent on successfully meeting all attendance, academic and GPA requirements as specified in the Study Group Student Handbook.
-Students who meet all matriculation requirements, are in good standing, and have paid in full, will be permitted to matriculate, continuing their studies in the appropriate University degree program.
+Matriculation at the end of the program is dependent on successfully meeting all attendance and GPA requirements as specified in the Study Group Student Handbook.
+Students who meet all matriculation requirements will be permitted to matriculate, continuing their studies in the appropriate University degree program.

 28. Attendance Criteria

 Students are expected to attend classes at least 80% of the time in order to meet attendance requirements for the program, as outlined in the Study Group Student Handbook.
 Students who fail to meet attendance requirements and policies may be subject to penalties and/or discipline, including loss of immigration status.
 Students whose grades do not meet minimum program standards on their transcript may be required to repeat coursework, be dismissed or administratively separated from the program.
 The Student will not receive a refund if they lose immigration status due to class absences.

 The duration of programs outlined in the Study Plan are designed based upon application materials and qualifications provided by the Student.
 Initial programs can be extended by one term as outlined in the Study Group Student Handbook.
 At the discretion of Study Group and the University, the Student may be made an offer to extend for academic reasons.
 Students who extend their courses may, in some cases, be allowed to take additional content courses in order to maintain full-time immigration status, subject to Study Group and University advisement.

 30. Vacation, Holidays, and Closures